HarryRHayden/CI_PP1/README.md

 ### Content

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/) via Bootstrap 5.0 [Bootstrap](https://getbootstrap.com/)
 - The images were compressed using [Compressor IO](https://compressor.io/)

 ### Media